WheeskyJack/runitCentos/README.md

         printf "\nproxy=http://10.144.1.10:8080" >> /etc/yum.conf

-   in beginning of prepare.sh script.
-This will enable all the subsequent yum commands to use the proxy for their operations.
+   in the beginning of prepare.sh script.
+This will enable all the subsequent yum commands to use the given proxy for their operations.

    Do not forget to remove this entry from the yum.conf at the end of image build as a part of cleanup.